deadc0de6/dotdrop/docs/usage.md

 $ dotdrop install
 ```

-options
+some available options

 * `-t --temp`: install the dotfile(s) to a temporary directory for review (it helps to debug templating issues for example).
 Note that actions are not executed in that mode.
 * `-a --force-actions`: force the execution of actions even if the dotfiles are not installed

 For more detail, see the usage with `dotdrop --help`

-To ignore specific pattern during installation see [the dedicated wiki page](config/ignore-pattern.md)
+To ignore specific pattern during installation see [the ignore patterns](config.md#ignore-patterns)

 ## Compare dotfiles